VKambulov/obsidian-telegram-reminder/README.md

 A simple service for reminders in Telegram from Obsidian notes.
 This service must be running on a server or PC that will be running continuously.

+You can also use this service for other programs that work with markdown files, such as Logseq.

 Tested on Windows and Linux.

 ## How it's working

-If you use Syncthing to sync Obsidian Vault between your devices, or have a PC that will run continuously, you may use this service.
+If you use Syncthing to sync Obsidian Vault between devices, or if you have a PC that will run continuously, you may use this service.

-The service checks your vault every 5 minutes using a cron scheduler task and looks for this pattern in markdown files: `@2024-09-01 13:00`.
+The service checks your vault every 5 minutes using a cron scheduler task and looks for this patterns in markdown files: `@2024-09-01 13:00`, `@2024-09-01`.

 ## Quick start

-1. Download latest release for you OS.
+1. Download the latest release for your OS.
 2. Place the binary file in the directory from which the scheduled task will be launched.
-Ex. `/opt/obsidian-telegram-reminder`.
+For example: `/opt/obsidian-telegram-reminder`.
-3. Place a `.env` file in the directory and fill it.
+3. Place a `.env` file in the directory and fill it out.
-4. Create cron schedule task in your system.
-Task must run each 5 minutes.
-Ex. `*/5 * * * * /opt/obsidian-telegram-reminder/obsidian-telegram-reminder`.
+4. Create a cron scheduled task in your system.
+The task must run every 5 minutes.
+For example: `*/5 * * * * /opt/obsidian-telegram-reminder/obsidian-telegram-reminder`.
-5. Create new note or write in exiting note this text (replace date and time with you current): `Remind me this! @2024-09-01 20:00`
+5. Create a new note or write in an exiting note this text (replace date and time with your current): `Remind me this! @2024-09-01 20:00`
-6. If you have set everything up correctly, in 5 minutes you will receive a message in Telegram bot!
+6. If you have set everything up correctly, in 5 minutes you will receive a message in the Telegram bot!

 ## Env variables description

 ### `OBSIDIAN_VAULT_PATH`

-Full path to you Obsidian Vault.
+Full path to your Obsidian Vault.

 Ex. `"/home/user/syncthing/My Vault"`